ClimbsRocks/data-formatter/README.md

 ### Other Random Info

-#### ppComplete
+#### machineJS
-If you find this library useful, you might want to check out [ppComplete](https://github.com/ClimbsRocks/ppComplete), which helps reduce the drudge work of other parts of the machine learning process!
+If you find this library useful, you might want to check out [machineJS](https://github.com/ClimbsRocks/machineJS), which helps reduce the drudge work of other parts of the machine learning process!

 #### Contributing- yes please!
 There are few things that make me as happy as reading through Pull Requests over a morning espresso :)